PriyalShrimali1301/receipt-processor/README.md

 2. Providing a score for a given receipt ID.

 ### Technologies Used
-1. Primary Language: JavaScript (Node.js)
+1. Primary Language: Java
-2. Framework: Express
+2. Framework: SpringBoot
-3. Testing: Jest for unit testing
+3. Testing: JUnit for unit testing
 4. Containerization: Docker for easy setup and deployment

 ### How to run